lukaschneider/Crumbs/README.md

-# Crumbs
+# About Crumbs

 Crumbs is an extension for vscode that allows you to inspect packet traces without ever leaving your editor.
-The goal for Crumbs is to be able to open pcaps with Wiresharks dissection from within vscode and to prevent me from ending up with dozen of Wireshark windows and wasting time trying to find the correct one.
+The goal for Crumbs is to be able to open pcaps with Wiresharks dissection from within vscode and to prevent you from ending up with dozen of Wireshark windows and wasting time trying to find the correct one.
 Live capturing and any kind of editing pcaps is out of scope (at least for now).

 <br/>